nvdla/doc/doc/ias/unit_description.rst

 ================
 Unit Description
 ================

-(Notice: This version of *Unit Description* is only for nvdlav1 release.)
+(Notice: This version of *Unit Description* describes the NVDLA design as it exists in the nvdlav1 release.
+The other releases and configurations are similar but won't contain all features and sizes of hardware elements may differ.)

 Bridge DMA
 ----------